 Kristín Helga Gunnarsdóttir is born in Reykjavik in 1963.
 She studied Spanish at the University of Iceland and the University of Barcelona.
-She graduated from the University of Salt Lake City in Utah with a BA-degree in Media-studies and Spanish literature in 1987.
-Kristín Helga worked as a reporter for Channel two in Iceland for 11 years before she became a fulltime author and journalist.
+She graduated from the University of Salt Lake City in Utah with a BA-degree in Media Studies and Spanish Literature in 1987.
+Kristín Helga worked as a reporter for Channel 2 in Iceland for 11 years before she became a full time author and journalist.
 Her first book, the children’s book Elsku besta Binna mín, was published in 1997.
 Since then she has written around forty books, for adults and children, short stories, novels, tv-scripts and teaching-materials.

-Apart from writing and teaching Kristín Helga has also worked as a guide, been on the board of the Iceland Nature Conservation Association and on board of the Writer‘s Union of Iceland – where she was chairman from 2014-2018.
+Apart from writing and teaching Kristín Helga has also worked as a guide, been on the board of the Iceland Nature Conservation Association and on the board of the Writer‘s Union of Iceland – for which she was chairman from 2014-2018.